Best EV Stocks in India 2026

 6. Are EV stocks risky?

-EV stocks may carry higher risk due to evolving technology, intense competition, regulatory dependencies, and uncertain profitability timelines.
-Valuations can be sensitive to policy changes, interest rates, and shifts in consumer adoption pace.
+EV company shares may carry a higher risk due to evolving technology, intense competition, regulatory dependence, and uncertain profitability timelines.
+Valuations can also react to policy changes, interest rates, and adoption trends.

 7. Are there any EV penny stocks India?